christianlevesque/christianlevesque.net/blog/faith/deconstruction/the-philosophy-of-universal-salvation.md

 God is all-knowing.
 He doesn't want people to perish, he does what he wants, he fulfills his purpose of not letting anyone perish, and he has the power to not let anyone perish, and he has the knowledge to prevent anyone from perishing.

 Free will usurps God's ability to fulfill his purposes, but the Bible says God *does* fulfill his purposes.
 Reformed Christians believe that God freely chooses to send most of humanity to hell, but the Bible says God *is not* willing that *any* should perish.
 Only believers in universal salvation accept that God has the ability and the desire to fulfill all the things he promised.

+### Proportionality of punishment

+Imagine a 20-year-old man, Mark, who has lived a life without sin, except for a single transgression: At the age of 18, he stole a trinket from a store.
+Tragically, Mark dies in a car accident.
+In this hypothetical situation, Mark has exactly one blemish against his spiritual record.
+What, do you suppose, should be the punishment for Mark's crime?

+Eternal conscious torment teaches that Mark should burn in hell for eternity.
+But why?
+In what way is that a just punishment for theft?

+A believer in eternal conscious torment might object that such a hypothetical is entirely impossible.
+Mark has most likely committed at least one sin every day for the last 20 years.
+Even accounting for the more compassionate evangelical doctrine of the "age of accountability" (a concept that appears nowhere in the New Testament), Mark is guilty of thousands upon thousands of sins!
+But I ask again, what should be the punishment for Mark's crime?

+See, in order for a punishment to be just, it needs to be proportionate.
+Now, in our more realistic example, Mark has committed a lot of sins in his life.
+But what would a proportionate punishment be?
+No matter how sinful Mark is, the wrong he has done, either to himself or to God, is still *finite*.
+Only a *finite* punishment is just when the wrong committed was *finite*.
+Eternal hell is, by definition, an infinite punishment.
+Even the Old Testament law requires punishments not to exceed the severity of the crime.
+Exodus 21:24, which Christians often interpret as endorsing vengeance, is actually a functional limitation demanding that the punishment fit the crime.

+Now, imagine Hitler.
+Probably one of the most wicked men ever to live.
+Does *he* deserve eternal punishment for his sins?
+Again, no. While the total amount of harm done by Hitler is vastly greater than the harm done by Mark, it is not *infinitely* more than the harm done by Mark.
+Make no mistake, under a universalist interpretation of scripture, Hitler will be punished far more severely than Mark, but even the evil of Hitler cannot keep him away from God forever.
+This is not meant to reduce the severity of Hitler's crimes, but rather, to magnify the depths of God's grace.

 ## My philosophy of the Second Death